Strengthening Community-led Marine Managed Areas in Coastal Tanzania

 Putting a stop to unsustainable fishing practices

-Critical marine habitats including coral reefs and seagrass meadows are being degraded by unsustainable fishing practices which result in overfishing and depletion of commercially important species including prawns, octopus and anchovy.
-Harmful practices are driven by inadequate control of fishing activities and a lack of livelihood options.
+Tanzania’s critical marine habitats, including coral reefs and seagrass meadows, are being degraded by unsustainable fishing practices which has resulted in overfishing and the depletion of commercially important species including prawns, octopus and anchovy.

 documents